circleci/circleci-docs/jekyll/_cci2/single-box.md

 - Custom TCP 8800
 - (Optional) To enable developers to SSH into builds for debugging purposes, open ports 64535-65535 for Custom TCP.
 ![AWS Step 5]({{site.baseurl}}/assets/img/docs/single-box-step5.png)
-Then select Review and Launch to see a summary of your trial instance, then select Launch.
+- Then select Review and Launch to see a summary of your trial instance, then select Launch.
 6. You should now be looking at the Launch Status Page.
 From here you can select View Instances to jump to your AWS dashboard and see the full details of your trial instance.
-Once the instance is up and running, go to the public or private IP address or hostname and click Get Started to complete the rest of the guided installation process for CircleCI.
-Note, your browser may warn you that the Get Started link is unsafe.
+Once the instance is up and running, go to the public or private IP address or hostname and click Get Started to complete the rest of the guided installation process for CircleCI. **Note:** your browser may warn you that the Get Started link is unsafe.
 ![Getting Started Page]({{site.baseurl}}/assets/img/docs/GettingStartedPage.png)

 ### Configure CircleCI